#STUDENTVOTE STARTER PACK

 Check out this navigation tool that shows what nonprofit organizations may be working on your campus, and who else in your area may be doing similar work.
 Use filters to find the right partners for you!

 Check out the Voter Registration Guides from the Fair Elections Center for information unique to your state!

 Join the SLSV Coalition’s listserv!
 We are always pushing out funding opportunities from the network when they become available.
-Examples of funding opportunities we have offered or highlighted in the past were one-time grants, implementation grants, Civic Holiday Campus Takeover Grants, and rapid response grants.
+Examples of funding opportunities we have offered or highlighted in the past were one-time grants, Ask Every Student implementation grants, and rapid response grants.
 Join the Coalition here!

 Find someone (a professor or staff member) on your campus who can help you get a meeting with a campus administrator.
 Student life offices can be especially helpful for this!
 Create a student organization if there isn’t one already, and have your advisor help, or partner with student government.
 Having a student organization will help you make more impact.
 Check out ALL IN’s Student Voting Group Report for inspiration on ways to get started.